 - Updated Capstone projects.
 We’re increasing the number of Capstones, and focusing student choices to reflect the kind of projects that would be expected in in-house roles

 In short: students will be better prepared for UX/UI/product design roles, and we’re building better tools as a platform to help our mentors support student growth and ensure progress.

 “Will I get a job at the end of it?” is the question we hear most often from prospective students enquiring about the course.
 That's why we're introducing a new feature to Phase 2 of UX Academy — Career Services.

 It’s designed to help students transition into employment after completion.
 Each student is assigned their own Career Coach, who works with them to polish up their portfolio, shape job applications, and improve interview technique.
-As showcased in our success stories, 95% of students completing UX Academy already land a UX design job within 6 months — and with this update, we plan to build on that success.
+As showcased in our success stories, many students completing UX Academy already land a UX design job within 6 months — and with this update, we plan to build on that success.